zarr.groupuses writeable mode to fix issue with #1304. By Brandur Thorgrimsson #1354.

 Arrayclass has several new methods and properties that enable a selection of items in an array to be retrieved or updated.
 See the Advanced indexing tutorial section for more information.
 There is also a notebook with extended examples and performance benchmarks. #78, #89, #112, #172.

-- New package for compressor and filter codecs.
-The classes previously
+New package for compressor and filter codecs.
+The classes previously defined in the

 zarr.codecsnamespace.
 However, it is recommended to import codecs from the new package, see the tutorial sections on Compressors and Filters for examples.
 With contributions by John Kirkham; #74, #102, #120, #123, #139.